neerajdembla212/masonry-grid/README.md

 - ### Minimize void gaps in grid
     While user scrolls and more photos get loaded, a photo gets qualified to make in the sliding window if 50% of the photo enters the sliding window, this number is configurable via `PHOTO_VISIBLE_RATIO` constant in config.

     To avoid display of empty white space in the grid the number of images fetched are calculated as per the container width.
-This makes sure if grid does justice to the space available to render the images.
+This ensures the grid uses available space efficiently.
 - ### Smooth Scrolling
     The users current scroll position is stored in component local state, to ensure the scrolling feels "smooth", the on scroll event handler is throttled by 100ms, which implies that when user scrolls the scroll position will get updated in state ~10 times per second (max).